alexeygrigorev/data-science-interviews/theory.md

 **How we can initialize the weights of a neural network? ‍⭐️**

 Proper initialization of weight matrix in neural network is very necessary.
-Simply we can say there are two ways for initializtions.
+Simply we can say there are two ways for initializations.
    1. Initializing weights with zeroes.
       Setting weights to zero makes your network no better than a linear model.
 It is important to note that setting biases to 0 will not create any troubles as non zero weights take care of breaking the symmetry and even if bias is 0, the values in every neuron are still different.
    2. Initializing weights randomly.